bartholomewHarris/fuzzingNode.jsApplications/README.md

 `ZAP_URL="http://localhost"`

-`ZAP_API_KEY="<your zap api key>"`
+`ZAP_API_KEY="<your_zap_api_key>"`

+To find your api key: Open ZAP -> Tools -> Options -> API

-More info on api key here: https://www.zaproxy.org/faq/why-is-an-api-key-required-by-default/
+More info on api keys here: https://www.zaproxy.org/faq/why-is-an-api-key-required-by-default/

+*Fuzzing:*

-For each fuzzer/application combination there is specific folder with a run.py script to launch all setup/fuzzing/reporting for that specific combination.
+For each fuzzer/application combination there is a specific folder with a master "run.py" script as well as helper scripts to launch all setup/fuzzing/reporting for that specific combination.
 These are all found in the "run_scripts" folder.

 To mark each script as executable:

-`chmod +x "script_name.py"`
+`chmod +x "<script_name.py>"`

 Once all are executable, launch master script via: